jundalisay/superblist/content/en/research/aristotle/metaphysics/book-11/part-9.md

 Therefore it is hard to grasp what movement is, for it must be classed either under privation or under potency or under absolute actuality, but evidently none of these is possible.
 Therefore what remains is that it must be what we said-both actuality and the actuality we have described-which is hard to detect but capable of existing.

 Movement is in the movable.
 The actuality of movemet is capable of causing movement in the movable.
-While a thing is capable of causing movement because it can do this, it is a mover because it is active; but it is on the movable that it is capable of acting, so that the actuality of both is one, just as there is the same interval from one to two as from two to one, and as the steep ascent and the steep descent are one, but the being of them is not one; the case of the mover and the moved is similar.
+While a thing is capable of causing movement because it can do this, it is a mover because it is active.

+But it is on the movable that it is capable of acting, so that the actuality of both is one, just as there is the same interval from one to two as from two to one, and as the steep ascent and the steep descent are one, but the being of them is not one; the case of the mover and the moved is similar.